svlentink/resume/content/README.md

 ## Tips

+- show your learn curve
+- Prepare personal introduction, and if situation allows for it, ask what they found interesting in your resume

 Received valuable feedback on my resume (version 2019) and tips on job seeking in general from someone I hold in high regard;

 - Work and educational experiences need to make sense, no short/fragmented list